kiltum/jirastat/README.md

 # Jira Statistic data generator

-I meet to problem that common JIRA report "Created vs Resolved Issues Report" to simple for my needs.
+Common JIRA report "Created vs Resolved Issues Report" not feet my needs.

-But I  need "Created vs {STATUS} Issues Report".
+I need "Created vs {STATUS} Issues Report" instead.
+But JIRA does not give me such instruments

 So here is very simple Go program to do this job.